Introducing the Shell

 then executes two commands for each of those files.

-, just prints its command-line parameters to standard output.
+The first, echo, just prints its command-line parameters to standard output.

 For example: